lucidworks/fusion-search-drupal/modules/search_api_solr_legacy/README.md

 However, the automated tests are only run against Solr 4.5.1 and 5.5.5!

-The search_api_solr main module only supports Solr 6.4 and newer.
+The search_api_fusion main module only supports Solr 6.4 and newer.
 So there's a gap and these Solr versions aren't natively supported:
 * 6.0.0
 * 6.0.1